 - Disseminate to the board and custodians of records information concerning state laws, administrative rules, and government policies relating to district records; and

 - In cooperation with the custodians of records, establish procedures to ensure that the handling of records in any context of the records management program is carried out with due regard for the duties and responsibilities of custodians that may be imposed by law and the confidentiality of information in records to which access is restricted by law.

 Records Management Program

 A board by ordinance or order shall establish a records management program to be administered by the records management officer.
 The ordinance or order must provide methods and procedures to enable the board, custodians, and the records management officer to fulfill the statutory duties and responsibilities concerning management and preservation of records.
-The ordinance or order may prescribe any policies or procedures for the operation of the records management program that are consistent with the requirements of the Local Government Records Act and rules adopted under it.
+The ordinance or order may prescribe any policies or procedures for the operation of the records management program that are consistent with the requirements of Local Government Code Title 6, Subtitle C rules adopted under it.
 A copy of the ordinance or order must be filed by the records management officer with TSLAC within 30 days after the date of its adoption.
 Local Gov't Code 203.026(a)–(c)

 Records Control Schedules